discordx-ts/discordx/docs/docs/decorators/general/reaction.md

 ### partial

-If enabled, discord.ts will not fetch the reaction or user when they are partial.
+If enabled, discordx will not fetch the reaction or user when they are partial.

 | type    | default |
 | ------- | ------- |